fakefarm/wwwoodall/source/blog/2014-12-19-the-non-chaotic-pyramid.html.markdown

 ---
 title: the non-chaotic pyramid
 snip: 'sub-title'
-tags: Womb 2
-type: 'tutorial, tool, quote, photo, reference, asset, shortcut'
-format: 'video, text, image, interactive, course'
+tags: The pyramid vs. the Cross
 date: 2014-12-19 15:54 UTC
 layout: blog_post
-blog: notes
-published: false
-image: 'heros/joke.png'
-caption: 'a photo caption goes here'
 ---

+_DRAFT_

-My brother Mike and I were having some laughs over beers when we started talkign about tastes.
+My brother Mike and I were having some laughs over beers when we started talking about tastes.
 From those 5 tastes, we went to 4 seasons, 3 parts of the being, 2 people, and 1 God.
 Then we upped it to 12 months and created a personal challenge to do all 12.
 Here's what we came up with

 1  God †
 2  people Male female